langwatch/langwatch/docs/docs/intro.md

 ## What is LangWatch?

 LangWatch provides a set of tools tailored to enhance the visibility into the operation of LLMs.
-Currently, it supports OpenAI and Langchain integrations, with the goal of providing you with a transparent and controlled environment for your LLMs' interactions and outputs.
+Currently, it supports OpenAI and LangChain integrations, with the goal of providing you with a transparent and controlled environment for your LLMs' interactions and outputs.

 <!-- TODO: update screenshot -->

 ![langwatch screenshot](@site/static/img/screenshot-messages.png)

 ## Core Concepts